-We agree with the proposed list of Specialist Technology Industry for the current market.
-However, the speed of development in the technology sector is very rapid and we therefore recommend the Exchange to have a mechanism to periodical review of the list to maintain its relevance to the market.
+Not Agree.
+While the HKBAN does not disagree with the proposed list, we would like to emphasize that the speed of development in the technology sector is very rapid.
+While it may be necessary to have a definitive list of Specialist Technology Industries, we recommend the Exchange to have a mechanism to allow active and frequent review of such list to keep up with market conditions.